Influencers effective at helping Black women avoid toxic chemicals in products

 Here, you’ll find the latest news about our research and our impact.
 For detailed information about our past and present projects, please explore Our Science.

-Today, on Rachel Carson's birthday, we pay tribute to a scientist whose foresight changed the course of environmental history.
+On Rachel Carson's birthday, we pay tribute to a scientist whose foresight changed the course of environmental history.
 Learn how Silent Spring is continuing her legacy.

 New study focusing on Black and Latina women found cancer-causing preservatives in lotions, soaps, cosmetics.